ietf-teep/architecture/draft-ietf-teep-architecture.md

 to a specific Untrused Application process lifetime as occurs in SGX.
 A TA is loaded by a trusted OS running in the TEE, where the trusted OS is separate from the OS in the REE.
 Thus Cases 2 and 3 are equally applicable.
-In addition, it is possible for TAs to communicate with each other without involving the Untrusted Application, and so the complexity of Case 1 is lower than in the SGX example, and so Case 1 is possible as well though still more complex than Cases 2 and 3.
+In addition, it is possible for TAs to communicate with each other without involving any Untrusted Application, and so the complexity of Case 1 is lower than in the SGX example.
+Thus, Case 1 is possible as well, though still more complex than Cases 2 and 3.

 ## Entity Relations